What is Claims Testing? for CPG product teams

 To this day, Pepsi runs a version of their original Pepsi Challenge ad in the UK market.
 (Source)

-It’s possible to have many different goals for the claims you choose.
-In fact, different teams may have completely different goals.
+It is possible to have many different goals for the claims you choose—and different teams may have completely different priorities.
+That is especially important at larger companies where several teams contribute to successful product development and launch.

-This is especially important to consider at larger companies where several teams may be working on the different elements necessary for successful product development and launch.
-Bring every team–or representatives from every team–together to understand all the goals the your claims need to meet.
+Bring every team—or representatives from every team—together early to understand all the goals your claims need to meet.

 Why is claims testing important for your product?